MarcoMeyer1/PROG-Part-1/README.md

 - **Local Events and Announcements** will provide citizens with information about upcoming events.
 - **Service Request Status** will allow users to track their issue reports.

-## Known Issues
-- None reported for this version.

 ## License
 This project is licensed under the MIT License.